Last Updated on August 30, 2021 by DMEditor

 LearnDash also offers three pricing tiers and their pricing is annual.
 The prices are:

 LearnDash is definitely the cheapest option of the two.
-But it’s important to note that LearnDash doesn’t offer a free trial while Teachable offers a 14-day free trial for their Professional plan (not for their Basic and Business plans).
+But it’s important to note that LearnDash doesn’t offer a free trial or free plan while Teachable offers a 14-day free trial for their Professional plan (not for their Basic and Business plans).

 Answer: LearnDash and Teachable aren’t your only LMS options.
 Here are other competitors you can look into:

-Take a look at these competitors and compare their features and prices for the best results.
+Take a look at these competitors and compare their top marketing feature selling points and prices for the best results.

 Answer: Teachable takes 5% of your paid courses on the Basic plan.
 They don’t take out any earnings for the Pro and Business plans.
 It’s unclear is LearnDash takes a percentage from your courses or not.